singhshipra/singhshipra.github.io/Installing and configuring an ownCloud server.md

  * The ownCloud administrator needs to connect as the root user

 # To install and configure ownCloud on Ubuntu
-1. Run the below command to check all the installed packages are updated and PHP is available in the Advanced Package Tool (APT) repository:
+1.Run the below command to check all the installed packages are updated and PHP is available in the Advanced Package Tool (APT) repository:

 ```
 apt update && \